EPT8TPE/ConvenienceCore/README.md

 no-perms-message-enderchest: "§cYou do not have permission to use this command!"

-# Messages sent to player if their hands are empty and they run the commands below.
+### Messages sent to player if their hands are empty and they run the commands below.

 message-sent-to-player-when-hand-is-empty-setlore: "§cYou must hold an item while running this command!"

 message-sent-to-player-when-hand-is-empty-rename: "§cYou must hold an item while running this command!"

-# Set this to false if you want players to be able to fly during pvp.
+### Set this to false if you want players to be able to fly during pvp.

 flight-disabled-on-hit: true

-# Message sent to player if they attempt to fly during combat when flight disabled on hit is set to true.
+### Message sent to player if they attempt to fly during combat when flight disabled on hit is set to true.

 no-flight-during-combat-message: "(§l!§r)§cFlying during combat is not permitted!"

-# Text viewable player just above the hotbar as enderchest opens.
+### Text viewable to player just above the hotbar as enderchest opens.

 pop-up-message-enderchest: "§l§aOpening enderchest..."